Note

 Multitenant mode

-When multitenant mode in Copilot Studio is enabled for an agent, the agent hosted in one tenant can be accessed from a different Microsoft Entra ID tenant.
+When you enable multitenant mode in Copilot Studio for an agent, users can access the agent hosted in one tenant from a different Microsoft Entra ID tenant.

 This feature is in public preview.
-Multitenant mode is supported for Copilot Studio agents in Microsoft Teams and Microsoft 365 Copilot.
+Multitenant mode supports Copilot Studio agents in Microsoft Teams and Microsoft 365 Copilot.
 Multitenant mode allows for agents to be discovered on the global Microsoft Teams Store, where agents can be used from clients when they are in two different tenants.

 Terminology

-When working with agents and understanding authentication, it's important to separate the following behaviors:
+When you work with agents and understand authentication, it's important to separate the following behaviors:

-- User to client authentication: For example, when a user logs into a Teams Client, or signs into a website with their Microsoft account.
-This isn't strictly related to the Copilot Studio agent and happens outside of the agent
+- User to client authentication: For example, when a user signs in to a Teams Client, or signs in to a website by using their Microsoft account.
+This authentication isn't strictly related to the Copilot Studio agent and happens outside of the agent.

-- Client to agent authentication: The client can send information to the agent, and the agent can expect information from the client.
-The authentication is invisible for the end user of the client if the agent is configured for single sign-on (SSO).
+- Client to agent authentication: The client sends information to the agent, and the agent expects information from the client.
+If you configure the agent for single sign-on (SSO), the authentication is invisible for the end user of the client.
 If not, the user is prompted to sign in to the agent separately.

 The host is the environment where Copilot Studio is hosted, runs from, and is billed from.
-The host is where the Copilot Studio agent is built.
+The host is where you build the Copilot Studio agent.
 The host is also where the agent moves through the standard software development lifecycle as the agent is developed, tested, and moved to a production environment for live usage.
-This is no different from the case for agents in single-tenant mode.
+This process is no different from the case for agents in single-tenant mode.

-The client is where the agent is accessed from.
-This is a client application like Microsoft Teams or Microsoft 365 Copilot.
-From these clients, the agent is accessed and used by a user, who is signed in using Microsoft Entra ID.
-There's no Power Platform infrastructure, including Copilot Studio, required or used on the client.
+The client is where you access the agent.
+This client application is like Microsoft Teams or Microsoft 365 Copilot.
+From these clients, the user accesses and uses the agent, signing in by using Microsoft Entra ID.
+The client requires or uses no Power Platform infrastructure, including Copilot Studio.

 The following documentation covers what functionality is currently supported in public preview when multitenant mode is turned on in Copilot Studio.